 The only radioactive material processed in the CBF is uranium.
-For the purposes of accident analyses, all uranium is assumed to be highly enriched.
 The assumed isotopic content for uranium with different enrichment is shown in Table 7.1.
 From a hazards standpoint, all HEU (50% enrichment) is assumed.
 The feed material is received in various forms ranging from retired metal parts to contaminated materials.
-Processing steps include size reduction, oxidation, dissolution, purification, blending, and drying.
+Processing steps include size reduction, oxidation, dissolution, purification, denitration, and mixing and milling.
 The forms of HEU in these processes consist of:

-- Metal and metal-contaminated materials
+- metal and metal-contaminated materials

-- Oxide powders and oxide-contaminated materials
+- oxide powders and oxide-contaminated materials

-- Nitrate solids (powders and crystals)

-- Nitrate solutions
+- nitrate solutions

-- Organic solutions
+- organic solutions

-Table 7.2 lists the various radioactive materials in the facility that are at risk of release.
+Table 7.2 lists the various radioactive materials present in the facility that are at risk of release.